Dialog: Function-Block: Math (with Calculator)

 Example:

-If the Motion FB is set to Rotary, and the output from it is 90º, then the value internal to the Math FB is 1.57radians.
+If a Motion FB is set to Rotary, and the output from it is 90º, then the value internal to the Math FB is 1.57radians.

 If the Motion FB is set to Linear, and the output from it is 100mm, the value internal to the Math FB is 0.1m.